Neiscafe/TheOneApp/README.md

 ![character_list](https://user-images.githubusercontent.com/110692081/204357349-bd902bb7-12c3-40a9-aae5-85300a99f10d.png)

-Y ou can see this screen after clicking on the character icon in the bottom navigation.
+You can see this screen after clicking on the character icon in the bottom navigation.
 It show the name and race of all the Lord of The Rings characters in alphabetical order, and can be sorted with the search bar.
 Each character item is clickable, and will redirect to a details screen.

 ![character_description](https://user-images.githubusercontent.com/110692081/204357601-5f8ab9da-b699-4c27-8c64-00edd9fe89c1.png)